top of page

 Find out more

 In 1963, the Society opened the first St. Vincent de Paul Store/Distribution Center to assist the poor of our community.
 In Baton Rouge we now have stores located at Plank Road and Staring Lane.
-We also have stores in Gonzales, New Roads, and Hammond.
+We also have stores in Gonzales and Hammond.

 Find out more